Oliver-BE/transit-gdp-project/README.md

 Funding for the transit agencies in the given urbanized area that is derived from other sources.
 This can include fares, advertising, parking fees, etc.

 **`per_capita_gdp`**
+The `gdp_msa` divided by `pop_estimate_msa` to get a gdp per capita statistic.

 **`pmt_per_vrm`**
+A metric.
+Defined as `passenger_miles` divided by `vehicle_miles`.

 **`pmt_per_vrh`**
+A metric.
+Defined as `passenger_miles` divided by `vehicle_hours`.

 **`upt_per_vrh`**
+A metric.
+Defined as `passenger_trips` divided by `vehicle_hours`.

 **`per_capita_vrm`**
+A metric.
+Defined as `vehicle_miles` divided by `pop_estimate_msa`.

 **`per_capita_vrh`**
+A metric.
+Defined as `vehicle_hours` divided by `pop_estimate_msa`.

 **`per_capita_pmt`**
+A metric.
+Defined as `passenger_miles` divided by `pop_estimate_msa`.

 **`per_capita_upt`**
+A metric.
+Defined as `passenger_trips` divided by `pop_estimate_msa`.

 **`recovery_ratio`**
+A metric.
+Defined as `total_fares` divided by `total_transit_expenses`.
+Almost always below 1 as each individual fares doesn't cover the whole cost of public transit.
+Essentially measures the percent loss a transit agency takes per passenger trip.

 **`fares_per_upt`**
+A metric.
+Defined as `total_fares` divided by `passenger_trips`.

 **`cost_per_hour`**
+A metric.
+Defined as `total_transit_expenses` divided by `vehicle_hours`.

 **`cost_per_trip`**
+A metric.
+Defined as `total_transit_expenses` divided by `passenger_trips`.

 **`cost_per_pmt`**
+A metric.
+Defined as `total_transit_expenses` divided by `passenger_miles`.

+ ---

+***Notes***

+*Internal Points*
+The Census Bureau calculates an internal point (latitude and longitude coordinates) for each geographic entity.
+For many geographic entities, the internal point is at or near the geographic center of the entity.
+For some irregularly shaped entities (such as those shaped like a crescent), the calculated geographic center may be located outside the boundaries of the entity.
+In such instances, the internal point is identified as a point inside the entity boundaries nearest to the calculated geographic center and, if possible, within a land polygon.  (https://www.census.gov/geo/reference/gtc/gtc_area_attr.html).

+*Metrics*
+The Federal Transit Adminastration uses all these metrics.
+The FTA's Small Transit Intensive Cities (STIC) Formula to determine funding allocation uses the following metrics: 1.
+Passenger miles traveled per vehicle revenue mile, 2.
+Passenger miles traveled per vehicle revenue hour 3.
+Vehicle revenue miles per capita, 4.Vehicle revenue hours per capita, 5.Passenger miles traveled per capita, and 6.Passengers per capita.

+The FTA's file called "Metrics" includes "Fare Revenues per Unlinked Passenger Trip", "Fare Revenues per Total Operating Expense (Recovery Ratio)", "Cost per
+ Hour",	"Passengers per Hour",	"Cost per Passenger", and	"Cost per Passenger Mile."
+That was how we decided to use these statistics as metrics.

  ---

 ***Sources***